robmarshall/gatsby-plugin-gravity-forms/README.md

 Firstly, yes please!
 Any help would be great.

-If you are developing locally, you may run into an error "Cannot resolve React".
-If you do, check out this article: https://thoughtsandstuff.com/building-react-components-for-gatsby-using-npm-link-and-hooks-cant-resolve-react-solution

 ### Developing Locally

 To develop the component, you first need to link it to a Gatsby project.
 This is so you have an environment to work with.
 The [Gatsby Default Starter](https://github.com/gatsbyjs/gatsby-starter-default) is a good choice.